-Deposit all nonpayroll (Form 945) Federal income tax withholding, including backup withholding, using Form 8109, Federal Tax Deposit Coupon, at an authorized financial institution, unless you are required to use the EFTPS electronic deposit system (see below).
+Deposit all nonpayroll (Form 945) withheld federal income tax, including backup withholding, using Form 8109, Federal Tax Deposit Coupon, at an authorized financial institution, unless you are required to use the EFTPS electronic deposit system (see below).
 Combine all Form 945 taxes for deposit purposes.
 Do not combine deposits for Forms 941, 943, or CT-1 with deposits for Form 945.
 If you deposit using Form 8109, be sure to darken the space for Form "945" on Form 8109.

 Generally, the deposit rules that apply to Form 941 also apply to Form 945.
 However, because Form 945 is an annual return, the rules for determining your deposit schedule (discussed below) are different from those for Form 941.
-See section 11 of Circular E (Pub.
-15) for a detailed discussion of the deposit rules.
+See section 11 of Publication 15 (Circular E) for a detailed discussion of the deposit rules.

 Determining your deposit schedule.
-There are two deposit schedules-monthly or semiweekly-for determining when you must deposit withheld Federal income tax.
-These schedules tell you when a deposit is due after a tax liability arises (i.e., you make a payment subject to Federal income tax withholding, including backup withholding).
+There are two deposit schedules-monthly or semiweekly-for determining when you must deposit withheld federal income tax.
+These schedules tell you when a deposit is due after a tax liability arises (that is, you make a payment subject to federal income tax withholding, including backup withholding).
 Before the beginning of each calendar year, you must determine which of the two deposit schedules you must use.

-For 2004, you are a monthly schedule depositor for Form 945 if the total tax reported on your 2002 Form 945 (line 4) was \$50,000 or less.
-If the total tax reported for 2002 exceeded \$50,000, you are a semiweekly schedule depositor.
+For 2005, you are a monthly schedule depositor for Form 945 if the total tax reported on your 2003 Form 945 (line 4) was \$50,000 or less.
+If the total tax reported for 2003 exceeded \$50,000, you are a semiweekly schedule depositor.

-If you are a monthly schedule depositor and accumulate a \$100,000 liability or more on any саитюм day during a calendar month, your deposit schedule changes to semiweekly for the remainder of the year and for the following year.
-See section 11 of Circular E (Pub.
-15) for more information on the \$100,000 next-day deposit rule.
+If you are a monthly schedule depositor and accumulate a \$100,000 liability or more on any сантом day during a calendar month, your deposit schedule changes to semiweekly for the remainder of the year and for the following year.
+For more information, see the \$100,000 next-day deposit rule in section 11 of Publication 15 (Circular E).

 Electronic deposit requirement.
-You must make electronic deposits of all depository taxes (such as employment tax, withheld income tax, excise tax, and corporate income tax) using the Electronic Federal Tax Payment System (EFTPS) in 2004 if:
+You must make electronic deposits of all depository taxes (such as employment tax, withheld income tax, excise tax, and corporate income tax) using the Electronic Federal Tax Payment System (EFTPS) in 2005 if:

-- The total deposits of such taxes in 2002 were more than \$200,000 or - You were required to use EFTPS in 2003.
+- The total deposits of such taxes in 2003 were more than \$200,000 or - You were required to use EFTPS in 2004.
 If you are required to use EFTPS and use Form 8109 instead, you may be subject to a 10% penalty.
 If you are not required to use EFTPS, you may participate voluntarily.
 To enroll in or get more information about EFTPS, call 1-800-555-4477 or 1-800-945-8400.
-Or to enroll online, visit www.eftps.gov.
+To enroll online, visit www.eftps.gov.